proxmox/proxmox-backup/docs/introduction.rst

 Proxmox Backup Server consists of multiple components:

-* server-daemon providing, among others, a RESTfull API, super-fast asynchronous tasks, lightweight usage statistic collection, scheduling events, strict separation of privileged and unprivileged execution environments, ...
+* A server-daemon providing, among other things, a RESTfull API, super-fast asynchronous tasks, lightweight usage statistic collection, scheduling events, strict separation of privileged and unprivileged execution environments
-* JavaScript management webinterface
+* A JavaScript management web interface
-* management CLI tool for the server (`proxmox-backup-manager`)
+* A management CLI tool for the server (`proxmox-backup-manager`)
-* client CLI tool (`proxmox-backup-client`) to access the server easily from any `Linux amd64` environment.
+* A client CLI tool (`proxmox-backup-client`) to access the server easily from any `Linux amd64` environment

-Everything outside of the web interface is written in the Rust programming language.
+Aside from the web interface, everything is written in the Rust programming language.

  "The Rust programming language helps you write faster, more reliable software.